mickcrosse/mTRF-Toolbox/README.md

 ## Examples

-### STRF Estimation
+### TRF/STRF Estimation

 Here, we estimate a 16-channel spectro-temporal response function (STRF) from 2 minutes of EEG recorded while a human participant listened to natural speech.
 We compute the global field power (GFP) by taking the standard deviation across EEG channels, and the broadband TRF by taking the sum across frequency channels.
-This example can also be run from [plot_speech_STRF](examples/plot_speech_strf.m) and [plot_speech_TRF](examples/plot_speech_trf.m)
+This example can also be run from the [plot_speech_STRF](examples/plot_speech_strf.m) and [plot_speech_TRF](examples/plot_speech_trf.m) example scripts.

 ```matlab
 % Load example speech dataset